 Parenting time is the time a divorced parent has with his or her child or children.
 Parents and their family law attorneys often work hard to arrive at a compromise regarding parenting time that is in the best interest of the child or children, and meets the needs of the children and both parents.

 At Barberi Law, we understand that the key to a child’s healthy growth and emotional development lies in quality time spent with both parents.
-Our attorneys guide our clients through this process until a compromise can be reached through mediation.
+Our family law attorneys guide our clients through this process until a compromise can be reached through mediation.
 Often, our clients have several questions that need to be addressed, such as:

 - Is there a standard legal definition for “reasonable” parenting time?